arturfil/list_view/README.md

 # list_view

-In order to be able to launch this project you have to have node install from https://nodejs.org/en/
+In order to be able to launch this project you have to have node installed from https://nodejs.org/en/

 After that you are going to run the command npm install which should install the express package from the package.json file